-What makes The De La Salle School unique?
-The De La Salle School is a tuition-free Catholic middle school in the Lasallian tradition for young men in grades 5 through 8.
-Our students are economically disadvantaged, many from troubled school districts, and most are immigrants or sons of immigrants.
+The De La Salle School is a non-tuition driven Catholic middle school in the Lasallian tradition for young men in grades 5 through 8.
+Our students are economically disadvantaged, many from troubled school districts and most are immigrants or sons of immigrants.

 Our Graduates Excel!

 We are so proud of our Graduating Class of 2016.
 Each of our 15 graduates was accepted into a Catholic high school, after a competitive entrance exam.
 Our graduates from 2016 will be attending Kellenberg Memorial High School, Holy Trinity Diocesan High School, St. Mary’s High School, and Freeport High School.